Léon Dehon: Beatification process

-The beatification process opened in the Mechelen-Brussels archdiocese in 1952; officials collected witness testimonies and other evidence related to Dehon's work and life before the informative process could close.
+The beatification process opened in the Mechelen-Brussels archdiocese on 8 July 1952, granting Dehon the title of Servant of God; officials collected witness testimonies and other evidence related to Dehon's work and life before the informative process could close.
 The cause remained inactive until 21 October 1988.
 The Congregation for the Causes of Saints validated this process and received the Positio in 1990 for assessment.
 The theologians approved the cause on 30 January 1996 as did the C.C.S. members on 3 February 1997.
 Pope John Paul II titled Dehon as Venerable on 8 March 1997 after confirming that the late priest had lived a life of heroic virtue.

 Dehon's beatification depended upon a miracle being approved.
 These miracles are most often documented healings of a miraculous nature in which medicine and science fail to explain the healing.
 The case chosen came from Lavras.
 It was investigated from 1961 until some point later; another process of investigation was opened and closed in the same location in 1965.
 The miracle in question related to the healing of electrician Geraldo Machado da Silva from a grave case of peritonitis on 1 June 1954; he had invoked Dehon's intercession in prayer.

 The C.C.S. validated this process on 4 October 2002, and medical experts approved the healing as a miracle on 15 May 2003.
 Theologians approved it also on 21 November 2003 after confirming the miracle came after Dehon's intercession was invoked.
 The CCS confirmed the findings of the two boards on 20 January 2004.
 John Paul II confirmed the healing as a miracle on 19 April 2004, and confirmed that Dehon would be beatified.

 The current postulator for this cause is the Dehonite priest José Briñón Domínguez.